Kanamaruza Kabuki Theater 旧金毘羅大芝居「金丸座」

 The theater still stages kabuki performances during the springtime that are popular with local residents and visitors nationwide

 The name of the theater has changed with ownership, but the name "Kanamaruza" has stuck ever since it was renamed in 1900.
 After a period of disuses, the building was designated an Important Cultural Property in 1970 as the Former Konpira Grand Theatre.
 It was moved to its current location and restored over a four-year period beginning in 1972.

 Kabuki is a traditional Japanese performing art whose origins date back over 400 years.
 All of the characters in Kabuki are played by male actors who wear extravagant makeup, traditional costumes, and perform with exaggerated movements.

 Combine your visit to the Kabuki theater with a trip to the nearby Kotohiragu Shrine.
 Situated on Mt.
-Zozu, the main shrine is around a 45-minute climb up 785 steps.
+Zozu, the main shrine is around a 45-minute climb up 785 stone steps.

 There are many restaurants and souvenir stores on the approach to the shrine, as well as footbaths and hot springs.
 Be sure to take time to visit them on your way out.